Anita Roddick: The Body Shop

-Charity work
+Charitable work

-Roddick was known for her campaigning work on environmental issues and was a member of the Demos think tank's advisory council.
+Roddick was known for her campaigning work on environmental issues and was a member of the advisory council for the think tank, Demos.
+However, despite Roddick's high profile statements regarding The Body Shop's charitable mission, it did not make charitable donations for its first 11 years of operation.
+After the company entered the stock exchange in 1984, the first sponsorship, which was made possible by the wealth generated by the IPO, was for Greenpeace posters in 1985.

 In 1990 Roddick founded Children on the Edge (COTE), in response to her visits to Romanian orphanages.
 She created COTE to help manage the crisis of poor conditions in the overcrowded orphanages and worked to de-institutionalise the children over the course of their early life.
 COTE's mission is to help disadvantaged children affected by conflicts, natural disasters, disabilities, and HIV/AIDS.

 In the late 1990s, Roddick became involved in the case of the Angola Three, African-American men who had been held for more than two decades in solitary confinement at Louisiana State Penitentiary.
 She helped raise international awareness of their case and funds to support appeals of their flawed convictions.

 On 13 December 2005, the National Post reported that Roddick had announced that she intended to use her fortune for philanthropy; it was estimated at £51 million ($104 million).
 This was before her sale of her business to L'Oreal.

 Roddick wrote the book Take It Personally.
 She encouraged equality and an end to the exploitation of workers and children in underdeveloped countries.